s4njee/CaseStudy_breweries/presentation.md

 ```

 ![](presentation_files/figure-html/unnamed-chunk-4-2.png)<!-- -->

+As seen above, the alcoholic beverage content does not vary significantly compared to the international bitterness units among the states.

 The maximum values for ABV and IBU for each state and their respective values are printed below: